endlos99/xdt99/doc/MANUAL.md

         aorg >a000    ; assigns >a000 to my_label_2  /
     my_label_3        ; assigns >a000 to my_label_3  \  standard E/A
         aorg >b000    ; no label to assign >b000 to  /  behavior

+#### New directives

+In additional to the directives supported by E/A, `xas99` add some new directives that simplify some tasks or control advanced functionality.

+    BCOPY STRI FLOA WEQU REQU XORG BANK SAVE AUTO

+The `BCOPY` directive includes an external binary file as a sequence of `BYTE`s.
+For example, if `sprite.raw` is a raw data file containing the sprite pattern

+    00000000  18 3c 7e ff ff 7e 3c 18                           |.<~..~<.|

+then including this file with `BCOPY`

+    sprite  bcopy "sprite.raw"

+is equivalent to statement

+    sprite  byte >18,>3c,>7e,>ff,>ff,>7e,>3c,>18

+The `STRI` directive is similar to `TEXT`, but prepends a length byte, so

+    stri 'HELLO WORLD'

+is equivalent to

+    byte 11
+    text 'HELLO WORLD'

+Note that both `TEXT` and `STRI` also support hex strings of arbitrary lengths

+    text >183c7effff7e3c18

+so non-ASCII characters can easily be included withinin a text string:

+    text 'THIS ', >a2, ' IS YOUR PLAYER.'

+When multiple arguments are provided to `STRI`, they are contatenated before prepending the length byte, so the following two instructions are equivalent:

+    stri 'hello', >40, 'world'
+    text >0b, 'hello@world'

+The `FLOA` directive stores a _floating point number_ in the 8-byte RADIX-100
+format used by the TI 99.
+Note that digits exceeding the accuracy of RADIX-100 are silently ignored.

+    floa 123.456789012

+The exponent notation `1e9` is currently not supported.

+The `WEQU` directive defines a _weak `EQU`_ that works like a normal `EQU`, but its value may be redefined.
+For each rededinition, a warning is issued.

+Please note that `WEQU` is still experimental, and its behavior might change in a future version of `xas99`.

+The `REQU` directive defines a _register alias_, which can give registers `R0` through `R15` more expressive names.
+While any symbol can be used in a register position as long as its value is valid, `REQU` highlightes which symbols are used instead of `R`_n_.

+    val  equ  1
+    reg  requ 2
+         clr  reg        ; intended usage
+         inc  val        ; also valid to keep compatibility with E/A dec  @reg       ; valid, but issues usage warning

+A symbol and a register alias cannot have the same name.

+Note that register aliases can be used without specifying the `-R` option.

+Using `REQU` for register aliases instead of plain `EQU` helps pruning the suggestions for code completion in register positions when using the [IDEA plugin][8].
+Unlike `xas99`, the plugin clearly separates between aliases and regular symbols and only considers one symbol type in any given context.

+The other new directives will be explained in the following sections.

 #### Local labels `!`